curriecoder/a-b-c/README.md

 # a-b-c
 To perpetuate the abc's of coding.
 Currently focused on the Ultimate Trader application.
 In development at Happy Currie Studios.
+Yet another stroke in an ongoing oil painting, creating and created all the same.

 Deployed: https://curriecoder.github.io/code-quiz/